Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Navigation/Offline routing/README.md

 #Offline routing

-This sample demonstrates how to route using network data loaded in the app
+This sample demonstrates how to route using a local San Diego streets network dataset loaded into the app.

 ##How to use the sample

-You can either tap or tap and hold to add a stop to the map view.
-The sample starts solving for routes as you add more stops.
-You can also tap hold and move for on the fly routing.
+You tap on the map to add a stop.
+As you add individual stops the sample solves the route between the stops.
+If you tap, hold and move then the route will be calculated dynamically; on the fly

 ![](image1.png)